-Weighting: Applying a Value Judgement to LCA Results
+Weighting: applying a value judgment to LCA results

-Weighting is the optional fourth and final step in Life Cycle Impact Assessment (LCIA), after classification, characterisation and normalisation.
+Weighting is the optional fourth and final step in Life Cycle Impact Assessment (LCIA), after classification, characterization and normalization.
 This final step is perhaps the most debated.
-Weighting entails multiplying the normalised results of each of the impact categories with a weighting factor that expresses the relative importance of the impact category.
+Weighting entails multiplying the normalized results of each of the impact categories with a weighting factor that expresses the relative importance of the impact category.
 The weighted results all have the same unit and can be added up to create one single score for the environmental impact of a product or scenario.
-Simply put, weighting means applying a value judgement to your LCA results.
-It is a controversial step, since the weighting factors you choose can influence the results and conclusions of your LCA.
+Simply put, weighting means applying a value judgment to your LCA results.
+It is a controversial step since the weighting factors you choose can influence the results and conclusions of your LCA.

 - Related: The basics of the LCA methodology

 Why use weighting?